 ACC3s are obliged to ensure that cargo and mail destined for the EU is screened or comes from a secure supply chain (this can be evidenced with a consignment security declaration.)
-However, as of 1 July 2014, the EU regulations now state that ACC3s must contain security verifications of their cargo and mail operations at the relevant non-EU airports.
+EU regulations states that ACC3’s must contain security verifications of their cargo and mail operations at the relevant non-EU airports.
 This verification activity must be undertaken by an independent validator, as certified by an EU regulator.

 If the ACC3 wishes to have the security controls applied by a business partner at non-EU airports, such as known consignors, regulated agents or ground handlers, these entities will also have to undergo independent validation.
 This is where Redline can help you.

 As a fully qualified operator, Redline will work with you to ensure these independent validations are carried out to the standard required by the air carrier and their member state of reference.
 The Redline IV prides itself on achieving the rare grading of ‘distinction’ on the tough IATA course, demonstrating an outstanding knowledge of cargo operations and the application of ACC3, RA3, KC3 and AC3.